 Dr Nick Hood

-Nick is a Teaching and Research Fellow based in the Centre for Spatial Analysis and Policy (CSAP) and the Leeds Insitute of Data Analytics (LIDA).
+Nick is a Teaching and Research Fellow based in the Centre for Spatial Analysis and Policy (CSAP) in the School of Geography.
 Nick comes from a Geography background and developed an interest in quantitative techniques whilst studying for a BA (Human Geography) at University of Sheffield.
 He went on to study an MSc in Social and Spatial Inequalities (University of Sheffield) with a focus on GIS and Spatial Statistics before completing a PhD in Quantitative Human Geography at University of Leeds.

 - PhD, Quantitative Human Geography, University of Leeds, 2016